 Information on Oxfordshire rights of way, including the definitive map, can be found on our public rights of way pages.

 Most of our school records date from the late 19th and early 20th centuries.
 Schools are under no obligation to deposit their attendance records with us, and we hold relatively few examples.
 If you need proof of your attendance at a specific school we probably won’t be able to help you.

 Similarly, we are unable to provide you with information on your exam results as we do not hold these.
 You may want to tryinstead.

-To find out what school records we do hold and dates they cover, search our online catalogue, Heritage Search.
+To find out what school records we do hold, and what dates they cover, search our online catalogue, Heritage Search.
 Printed catalogues for individual schools are also available in the searchroom along with an index by parish.
-See also our schools page.
+See also our online schools resources page

 Thames Valley Police

 Some archival material relating to Thames Valley Police is retained by the at Sulhampstead, near Reading.
 Access to the collection is by appointment only.
 We do however hold the records of their predecessor, the Oxford City Police Force.